SegmentationBLWX/sssegmentation/docs/Tutorials.md

 ## Customize Schedulers

-Scheduler provides several methods to adjust the learning rate based on the number of epochs or iterations.
+Schedulers control how the learning rate evolves throughout training, based on either epochs or iterations.
+They are crucial for accelerating convergence and improving training stability.

 #### Scheduler Config Structure

-An example of scheduler config is as follows,
+A typical scheduler configuration in `SEGMENTOR_CFG` looks like this,

 ```python
 SEGMENTOR_CFG['scheduler'] = {